Home » News & Events » Hot topics/Ngā kaupapa o te wā »

 There are some things you can do to be confident that your money will go to help those in need.
 You can find out who a charity is and what they do.
 You can often find this information on the charity’s website and on the Charities Register.

 The Register summarises each charity’s purpose and activities, and includes their annual return – a yearly report which details their income, expenditure and activities.
 If you still have questions, you can ask the charity how they plan to use donations.
-If you have difficulty understanding the information on the Register you can call Charities Services on 0508 CHARITIES (the Call Centre is open 8.30am – 5pm workdays).
+If you have difficulty understanding the information on the Register you can email our Charities Support team on email@example.com.

 There are also many organisations that are doing great work in our communities, but they aren’t registered charities.
 These groups won’t be on the Register, but most of them will have their own website that sets out their purpose and activities.